By charlotte brohier

 2. Period power

 As we learned when we spoke to the teenager campaigner Amika George (you can read that interview here), period poverty is a reality for girls all over the world.
-If you live in the UK and have surplus packs of unopened pads or tampons, they can be sent to: Bloody Good Period, SafeStore, Alexandra Palace Way, London N8 7HP, where they will be distributed to those that really need them.
+If you live in the UK you can make a one-off donation, or sign up to donate monthly via Bloody Good Period.
+You can also sign up to volunteer with them to get products out to people that really need them.

 3. Thrifty business